blurrycontour/zuul-gerrit/doc/source/gating.rst

 developers to create changes at a rate faster than they can be tested and merged.

-Zuul's DependentQueueManager allows for parallel execution of test jobs for gating while ensuring changes are tested correctly, exactly as if they had been tested one at a time.
+Zuul's DependentPipelineManager allows for parallel execution of test jobs for gating while ensuring changes are tested correctly, exactly as if they had been tested one at a time.
 It does this by performing speculative execution of test jobs; it assumes that all jobs will